wangziqi2013/wangziqi2013.github.io/_posts/2018-06-09-direct-segment.markdown

 51% of execution time.
 Even with 2 MB and 1 GB super pages, D-TLB can still cause slow down, raning from zero to 10% of execution time.

+A segmentation approach can help relieve the slow down caused by page level mapping for big-data applications.
+In the direct segment design, three registers are added to the context of a process: BASE, LIMIT and OFFSET.
+The BASE register holds the start address of segmentation in virtual address space, while LIMIT holds the address of the end of the segment.
+OFFSET stores the different between the physical and virtual segments.